Cascaded Multi-Scale Attention for Enhanced Multi-Scale Feature Extraction and Interaction with Low-Resolution Images: Experimental Results

 \subsubsection{Datasets}

-We apply our model to head pose estimation in a setting that does not rely on facial landmarks \footnote{ FSA-Net: https://github.com/shamangary/FSA-Net, \\ {TriNet: https://github.com/anArkitek/TriNet\_WACV2021.} \\}.
-Models are tasked with predicting the pitch, roll, and yaw angles of a person's head from an appropriately cropped image.
-Before inputted to the models, these images are resized to a standard resolution.
+We apply our model to head pose estimation without relying on facial landmarks, where models predict pitch, roll, and yaw angles directly from cropped images.
+Before being input to the models, these images are resized to a standard resolution.
 We adjust this resolution to manage the size of the input images effectively.
-Building on prior research, we train our model and the SOTA models on the 300W-LP dataset and assess their performance using both the BIWI and AFLW2000 datasets.
-BIWI dataset has roughly 15,000 frames generated from RGB-D videos captured by a Kinect device for different subjects and head poses.
-300W-LP dataset contains 61,225 images and further expanded 122,450 samples with flipping.
+Models are trained on 300W-LP \cite{zhu2016aflw2000} and tested on BIWI \cite{fanelli2013biwi} and AFLW2000 \cite{zhu2016aflw2000}.
+300W-LP dataset contains 61,225 images (122,450 samples with flipping) covering large poses ([$-90^{\circ}$, $90^{\circ}$]), while BIWI has roughly 15,000 frames with small angles (yaw: $\pm75^{\circ}$, pitch: $\pm60^{\circ}$, roll: $\pm50^{\circ}$), generated from RGB-D videos, captured by a Kinect device for different subjects and head poses.
 Most of the faces in the BIWI dataset are small angles (yaw: $\pm75^{\circ}$, pitch: $\pm60^{\circ}$, roll: $\pm50^{\circ}$), while 300W-LP extends the original 300-W dataset to a large pose ([$-90^{\circ}$, $90^{\circ}$]).
-The AFLW2000 dataset is from the first 2,000 images of the AFLW dataset~\citep{koestinger2011aflw}.
-Following the previous studies~\citep{ruiz2018hopenet, yang2019fsanet}, we discard 31 images with angles outside of [$-99^{\circ}$, $99^{\circ}$] in the AFLW2000 dataset.
+AFLW2000 provides 2,000 images with 3D annotations and 68 landmarks.
+Following prior work \cite{ruiz2018hopenet, yang2019fsanet}, we discard 31 images with angles outside of [$-99^{\circ}$, $99^{\circ}$] in AFLW2000.